-Airbus SAS has issued Service Bulletin A320-35-1069, Revision 3, dated December 8, 2017.
-The service information describes an inspection to determine the batch number or installation date of the oxygen pipe assembly that is installed at the end of the right hand crew distribution line, and replacement of the pipe.
-This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.
+Airbus has issued Service Bulletin A320-35-1069, Revision 03, dated December 8, 2017.
+The service information describes an inspection to determine the batch number or installation date of the oxygen pipe assembly that is installed at the end of the right-hand crew distribution line, and replacement of the pipe.